hakosaj/NNscratch/README.md

  # Todo

+  - Softmax derivative
-  - MNIST parsing
+  - Backpropagation
-  - Node class and actual net class
+  - Testing the net
-  - Activation function and such
+  - Write everything open: what is actually happening in each step?